openid/eKYC-IDA/openid-ida-verified-claims.md

 `check_details`: OPTIONAL.
 JSON array representing the checks done in relation to the `vouch`.

   * `check_method`: REQUIRED.
 String representing the check done, this includes processes such as checking the authenticity of the vouch, or verifing the user as the person referenced in the vouch.
 For information on predefined `check_method` values see [@!predefined_values_page].
   * `organization`: OPTIONAL.
 String denoting the legal entity that performed the check.
-This  SHOULD be included if the OP did not perform the check itself.
+This SHOULD be included if the Claims Provider did not perform the check itself.
   * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
-The OP MUST ensure that this is present when `evidence_ref` element is used.
-The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
+The Claims Provider MUST ensure that this is present when `evidence_ref` element is used.
+The Claims Provider MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

 `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this vouch was verified.

 `attestation`: OPTIONAL.
 JSON object representing the attestation that is the basis of the vouch.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of vouch.
 For information on predefined vouch values see [@!predefined_values_page].
-The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
+The Claims Provider MAY use other than the predefined values in which case the Claims Recipients will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.
 * `reference_number`: OPTIONAL.
 String representing an identifier/number that uniquely identifies a vouch given about the End-User.
 * `date_of_issuance`: OPTIONAL.
 The date the vouch was made as ISO 8601 [@!ISO8601] `YYYY-MM-DD` format.
 * `date_of_expiry`: OPTIONAL.
 The date the evidence will expire as ISO 8601 [@!ISO8601] `YYYY-MM-DD` format.